-Programme to address child and family services
+Programme to address reform in child and family services

 Services for children and families will be reformed in Government's key project.

 At present, the services for children, young people and families in Finland are fragmented and do not always take account of the family’s situation as a whole.

 Services for children and families will therefore be reformed during 2016–2018.
 The objective is to transform the services into an integrated system that will respond to the needs of children and families better than today.
 Basic services will be strengthened, and the focus will be shifted towards preventive work and early support and care services.

 The best interests of the child and support for parenthood are primary issues in the reform.
 These changes will help to support children’s, young people’s and families’ own resources and reduce inequalities.